-- July 2020: GSWC filed a general rate case application, which will determine new water rates for the years 2022 - 2024.
-Among other things, GSWC requested capital budgets of ~\$450.6 million for the 3-year rate cycle, and another \$11.4 million of capital projects to be filed for revenue recovery when completed.
-A decision is scheduled for the fourth quarter of 2021 with new rates to become effective January 1, 2022. - July 2020: GSWC completed the issuance of unsecured private placement notes totaling \$160 million.
+- July 2020: GSWC completed the issuance of unsecured private placement notes totaling \$160 million.
 Because of its strong credit rating, GSWC was able to obtain favorable terms including historically low coupon rates of 2.17% (10-year) and 2.90% (20-year).
 GSWC used the proceeds from the notes to pay down the majority of its intercompany borrowings from AWR. - May 2020: The CPUC approved GSWC's finance application requesting authority to issue additional long-term debt and equity securities not to exceed \$465 million to support its water operations. - May 2019: The CPUC issued a final decision in the water general rate case, which set new rates for the years 2019 2021.
-Among other things, the final decision authorized GSWC to invest approximately \$334.5 million in capital infrastructure over the three-year rate cycle, and allowed for additional water gross margin from attrition increases in 2020 and 2021 of \$10.4 million and \$11.1 million, respectively.
+Among other things, the final decision authorized GSWC to invest approximately \$334.5 million in capital infrastructure over the three-year rate cycle, and allowed for additional water operating revenues from rate increases in 2019, 2020 and 2021 of \$16.5 million, \$13.1 million and \$11.5 million, respectively.
+The increase in water revenues reflected increases in supply costs, which are passed through to customers on a dollar-for-dollar basis.